gnana70/tamil_ocr/README.md

 **Text Detect + Recognition**

-4. Use the below code for text detection and recognition by inserting the image_path and model path s (both detection and recognition models)
+4. Use the below code for text detection and recognition by inserting the image_path

 ```python
 from ocr_tamil.ocr import OCR